Subscribers

 5. But It’s Not My Fault by Julia Cook

-Good news?
+Good news!
 While lying is common in children and adults, research studies show that lying decreases significantly between the ages of 10 to 16.
 The goal of these tips is to make the relationship with your child strong so that they come to you later in life, with big issues where they really need your wisdom and guidance.

 Please note, lying still results in consequences sometimes.
 But we can remain calm and composed, acknowledge how hard it is to admit your wrongdoing, and move forward with the natural consequences of their actions.